Use your expertise to support ASP volunteers and staff with home repair projects.

 What do Helping Hands do?

-Helping Hands is a program of opportunities for adults who have served with us in the past to be in service to ASP at times and in ways beyond the traditional volunteer experience.
+Helping Hands is a program of opportunities for adults who have been in service with us in the past to support ASP at times and in ways beyond the traditional ASP volunteer experience.

 - Mentor New Groups: Help groups prepare and/or join them during their first week of service.
 While serving together, either join a work crew or serve as a floating volunteer to help all groups at the center that week.

-- End of Summer General Construction Support: Serve as an individual or bring a few friends to help wrap up projects during the final week of the summer.
+- End of Summer General Construction Support: Serve as an individual sharing constructions skills and guidance to lower skilled volunteers.

 - Skilled Trade Support: We always have a need for licensed plumbers, licensed electricians, and contractors.